KxSystems/kx-vscode/README.md

-# kdb VS Code extension
+# kdb Visual Studio Code extension

 This is a companion extension for kdb developers.
 Some words about brilliant features provided.